North Charleston breaks ground on new recreational center

-He says in that time. he’s learned how vital it is for children to have a place to play sports in their community.
+He said during that time, he’s learned how vital it is for children to have a place to play sports in their community.

-“We’re trying to provide a better quality of life for the citizens of North Charleston,” North Charleston Mayor, Keith Summey said.
+“We’re trying to provide a better quality of life for the citizens of North Charleston,” said North Charleston Mayor Keith Summey.

 The rec center will have baseball fields, basketball courts, and pickleball courts.

-Mayor Summey says he’s most excited for temperature-controlled pools, because he says a lot of children in the Charleston area don’t know how to swim.
+Mayor Summey said he’s most excited about temperature-controlled pools because he believes a lot of children in the Charleston metro area don’t know how to swim.

 “One of the things we care about is that every child has the chance to learn to swim.
 We have a high mortality rate for young people drowning in the greater Charleston area, and we want to make sure they’re all safe when they get around water,” Summey said.

-Grant says he can’t wait to see this space meet needs for so many people.
+Grant said he can’t wait to see this space meet the needs of so many people.

 “A lot of kids are very deprived right now.
 It will change their lives dramatically,” Grant said.